C11R11/C11R11.github.io/cli-github.md

 # to be able to create teams with terraform, it's needed to add a nde
 # fine-grained token with Members permision (Organization members and teams)
 ```

+# List all caches for the current repo
+gh cache list

+# Delete a specific cache by ID
+gh cache delete <cache-id>

+# Delete all caches for a specific branch
+gh cache delete --branch main